robinhood/deux/docs/userguide/usage.rst

 Authentication
 ==============

-DRF_MFA supports authentication through both ``authtoken`` and ``oauth2``.
+Deux supports authentication through both ``authtoken`` and ``oauth2``.
 For both of these protocols, users must submit their username, password, and an MFA code or backup code.
 If the request is submitted without the token, they will be prompted for a token.

 #.
 For ``authtoken``, place the request to ``PUT /mfa/authtoken/login``.